 - □ The HVAC system is in good, working order; to the maximum extent possible, ventilation has been increased in common spaces and guest rooms.
-Consider installing portable high-efficiency air cleaners, upgrading the building's air filters to the highest efficiency possible, and making other modifications to increase the quantity of outside air and ventilation throughout the facility. - □ For facilities that have not been operating, flush each of the hot and cold-water fixtures for five minutes prior to reopening to replace stale water in the facility's plumbing with a fresh and safe water supply. - Clients are contacted before the visit to confirm the appointment and to advise/ask the following: - Bring and use a face covering (preferably with ear loops) during the visit. - Wait in your car until your appointment time. - o Do not bring children, friends, guests, viewers, or others to the appointment. - If the appointment is for a child a parent or guardian may wait in the salon but must maintain 6 feet of distance from others and wear a cloth face covering. - Visitors arriving at the establishment are reminded to wear a face covering at all times (except while eating or drinking, if applicable) while in the establishment or on the grounds of the establishment.
+Consider installing portable high-efficiency air cleaners, upgrading the building's air filters to the highest efficiency possible, and making other modifications to increase the quantity of outside air and ventilation throughout the facility. - □ For facilities that have not been operating, flush each of the hot and cold-water fixtures for five minutes prior to reopening to replace stale water in the facility's plumbing with a fresh and safe water supply. - Clients are contacted before the visit to confirm the appointment and to advise/ask the following: - o Bring and use a face covering (preferably with ear loops) during the visit. - Wait in your car until your appointment time. - o Do not bring children, friends, guests, viewers, or others to the appointment. - If the appointment is for a child a parent or guardian may wait in the salon but must maintain 6 feet of distance from others and wear a cloth face covering. - □ Visitors arriving at the establishment are reminded to wear a face covering at all times (except while eating or drinking, if applicable) while in the establishment or on the grounds of the establishment.
 This applies to all adults and to children 2 years of age and older.
 Only individuals who have been instructed not to wear a face covering by their medical provider are exempt from wearing one.
-To support the safety of your employees and other visitors, a face covering should be made available to visitors who arrive without them. - Maintain a log of all clients with contact information (name, date/time of visit, address, phone and email) if possible, this can be done at the time of registration. - Symptom checks are conducted before visitors may enter the facility.
+To support the safety of your employees and other visitors, a face covering should be made available to visitors who arrive without them. - Maintain a log of all clients with contact information (name, date/time of visit, address, phone and email) if possible, this can be done at the time of registration. - □ Symptom checks are conducted before visitors may enter the facility.
 Checks must include a check-in concerning cough, shortness of breath, difficulty breathing and fever or chills and whether the individual is currently under isolation and quarantine orders.
 These checks can be done in person or through alternative methods such as on-line check in systems or through signage posted at the entrance to the facility stating that visitors with these symptoms should not enter the premises. - If the customer is exhibiting any symptoms, has been sick, or has been exposed to someone who has been sick, the appointment is rescheduled at least 14 days in the future. - Both screener and customer should wear a face covering for the screening. - Disposable gloves are worn for services that require them.
 Wearing gloves is to be done in conjunction with regular hand washing and is not a substitute for regular hand washing. - Amenities, including magazines, books, food, coffee, water, self-service stations, and other items for customers, have been removed from reception areas.
-Food and drinks may not be served to customers. - □ Hand sanitizer, sanitizing wipes, tissues and trash cans are available to customers in the reception area and workstations. - □ Workers are using all required protective equipment, including eye protection and gloves when required for service. - Workers are required to wear face coverings at all times. - Disposable gloves are to be worn during the procedures and while performing cleaning and disinfection of all implements and surfaces after each client session. - Clients are required to wear face coverings at all times while in the facility.
-Services that require a customer or staff to remove their face covering (e.g., facials, facial trims, or shaves) are not permitted.
-Cloth face coverings should not be placed on young children under age 2, anyone who has trouble breathing, or is unable to remove the mask or cloth face covering without assistance.
-Individuals who have been instructed not to wear a face covering by their medical provider are exempt from wearing one.
-If possible, face coverings should be made available to visitors who arrive without them.
+Food and drinks may not be served to customers. - Hand sanitizer, sanitizing wipes, tissues and trash cans are available to customers in the reception area and workstations.